“The department includes senior associate Tim Williamson, whose ‘work ethic is matched by his acumen and judgement’.”

-Our driver defence specialist lawyers have a national reputation for successfully defending drivers facing legal action.
-The high standing of our legal experts in the Motoring Offences team is reflected in the fact that they are regularly asked by the media and industry groups to comment on complex cases.
+Our Driver Defence specialist lawyers have a national reputation for successfully defending drivers facing legal action.
+The high standing of our legal experts in the Driver Defence team is reflected in the fact that they are regularly asked by the media and industry groups to comment on complex cases.

-The Motoring Offences team has a huge amount of experience in dealing with all types of motoring offences that include:
+The Driver Defence team has a huge amount of experience in dealing with all types of motoring offences that include:

-Our motoring offences team has an enviable record in its defence of motorists, often by close examination of the evidence as well as whether the correct procedures have been followed by the police and Crown Prosecution service.
+Our Driver Defence team have an enviable record in its defence of motorists, often by close examination of the evidence as well as whether the correct procedures have been followed by the police and Crown Prosecution service.
 Examples of their success include:

 Tim Williamson discuss the set up of new specialist traffic courts in England and Wales.

 Tougher sentences for speeding came into effect on 24 April 2017.
 The highest speeds will be punished with a fine equivalent to 150% of a driver's weekly income.
 Our expert explains how this will work.